Public Diplomacy Small Grants Program of the U.S. Embassy Budapest Public Affairs Section of the Department of State

 Éva Varga, University of Pécs

-The best project(s) will be awarded with a trip to visit a media outlet in London.
+The best projects were awarded with a trip to visit a media outlet in London.

 The program is funded by the Public Diplomacy Small Grants Program of the U.S. Embassy Budapest Public Affairs Section of the Department of State to be organized by the Center for Media, Data and Society at the School of Public Policy of Central European University in Budapest, Hungary.